andrewshumway/Fusion_getPut/README.md

 This  can be download or cloned onto a customer's machine but using it locally is often easier.

+## Recent changes
+* Prior to v1.3, these scripts used Python version 2.7.
+From tag v1.3 onward, Python 3 is needed (developed against 3.9+).
+* In v1.3 (and until the bugs were fixed just after v1.3 was released) the --f5 option preferenced Fusion 4 i.e. False.
+Some attempts were made to change this default to True but resulted in essoteric bugs.
+To reflect the reality that Fusion 5.x is the more current standard, --f5 has been replaced with --f4 which defaults to False.
+Setting --f4 will make the scripts Fusion 4 compatible.
+* Support added for Fusion 5 Predictive merchandizer objects templates, zones, and dataModels

 ##  Import or Export Fusion Apps

 Use `getApp.sh` to export a Fusion App and store it as files in an output directory.